 While I generally do not care for fusion cuisine, which is often done poorly, I can occasionally appreciate a good example.
 Rather than being tempted by fusion dishes, I prefer to go for authentic local cooking.
 An exception to this was Ooma, where I found the Japanese cuisine to be done quite well.

-The first time a friend and I stumbled upon Ooma Japanese Rice Bar, I liked the ambiance – casual and fun, and at the same time big enough, which meant that tables aren’t packed too closely to each other giving patrons plenty of privacy and it’s not that too noisy compared to other restaurants.
-By the way, I’ve already been here several times before the lockdown.
+The first time a friend and I stumbled upon Ooma Japanese Rice Bar, I liked the ambiance – casual and fun, and at the same time big enough, which meant that tables aren’t packed too closely to each other giving patrons plenty of privacy.
+By the way, I’ve already been here several times before the lock downs.

-The menu had a great selection of meat and fish dishes, and there is definitely something for everyone.
-The staff were very helpful in explaining the menu and making recommendations.
+The menu had a wide selection of meat and fish dishes, and there is definitely something for everyone.
+The staff were helpful in explaining the menu and making recommendations.

 Torched scallop, tuna, cucumber, sesame seeds, nori crumbs, Scallion, Teriyaki suace, spicy mayo, Kimchi aioli

 California Taco-Maki (135 PHP)

 Open-faced temaki wrap, Kani stick, Aligue mayo, Herb Aioli, Mango pico

 Sous-vide beef short plat, fresh mushroom, fried shallot, fresh egg, house tare